brucew5978-git/STM32-I2C-Communication/README.md

 Scope: Successful communication via I2C, but need more driver building for getting proper sensor values

 ### Notes

+STM32 Pinout: Need to adjust pin settings in the .ioc to properly setup the system

 Serial display can use following steps:
 1. ls /dev/tty.*
 2. find stm32 device (usually usbmodemxxxx)